It’s one of the best times of year to be in Germany: Christmas Market season!

 What to eat at German Christmas Markets

 Christmas Markets are generally open from lunchtime until after dinner, so you can plan your visit around a meal.
 Start with a traditional Bratwurst, from one of the huts with the hanging grill over a fire pit.
 It’s an ideal place to warm up as well, as the heat coming off that giant fire pit will defrost your hands for a while.
 This is one of the most popular German Christmas Market foods and you can’t go wrong with it!

 Order your Bratwurst mit Brötchen, to be handed a comically small bun with your sausage.
 Then you are free to add your mustard and ketchup yourself at the side.

 Often there will be a few tables nearby where you can stand to eat, or a shelf along the side of the hut.

 Remember to grab napkins, because invariably the mustard comes shooting out all over your hand.
 Most people seem to be able to eat Brötchen without getting flakes and crumbs in their scarf and down the front of their coat.

 Kartoffelpuffer encompasses all the best things about salty deep-fried crispy potato.

 You can have them served with garlic sauce, Apfelmus (apple sauce), or just plain with a bit of ketchup.
 It is glorious in the way only freshly deep-fried potatoes can be and a well-known Christmas market food.

 For sweetness, you can pick up a cone of candied almonds.
-Or choose a Nutella-filled crêpe, or a bag full of Quarkbällchen or Schmalzkuchen to satisfy that desire for hot deep-fried dough coated in sugar.
+Or choose a Nutella-filled crêpe, or a bag full of Quarkbällchen or Schmalzkuchen, or Christmas cookies to satisfy that desire for hot deep-fried dough coated in sugar.